 \section{Application to coding theory and examples}

-A group code is an $\FF_q$-linear code which is image of an ideal $I\subseteq\FF_q[\G]$ via the isomorphism $\phi:\FF[\G]\rightarrow\FF^n$ which sends $g_i\in\G$ to the $i$th element of the canonical basis of $\FF^n$.
+A group code is an $\FF_q$-linear code which is the image of an ideal $I\subseteq\FF_q[\G]$ via the isomorphism $\phi:\FF[\G]\rightarrow\FF^n$, which sends $g_i\in\G$ to the $i$th element of the canonical basis of $\FF^n$.
 The length of $\phi(I)$ is equal to $n$, the cardinality of $\G$, and the dimension of the code is the dimension of $I$ over $\FF_q$.
-The method that we propose therefore allows us to efficiently compute the dimension of group codes.
-See~ \cite{ADR1,markov} for an overview of group code properties, and ~\cite{elia} for an efficient encoding, and corresponding syndrome decoding. \\ Our method will be illustrated by two simple examples.
-We observe that the right regular representation of a group $\G=\{g_1,\ldots,g_n\}$ can be easily obtained from a modified Cayley table: The element in position $(i,j)$ in the table is $g_i^{-1}g_j$.
+Thus, the method proposed for computing the dimension of ideals allows the dimension of group codes to be efficiently computed.
+See~ \cite{ADR1,markov} for an overview of group code properties, and ~\cite{elia} for an efficient encoding, and corresponding syndrome decoding. \\ The proposed method for computing the dimension of ideals will be illustrated by two simple examples.
+Observe that the right regular representation of a group $\G=\{g_1,\ldots,g_n\}$ can be easily obtained from a modified Cayley table: The element in position $(i,j)$ in the table is $g_i^{-1}g_j$.
 Letting $g_1$ be the neutral element, the entries on the diagonal are all equal to $g_1$.
 For a given $f=\sum_{i=1}^n x_i g_i \in A=\mathbb F[\mathcal G]$, the matrix $\rho(f)$ associated to $f$ in the right regular representation $\rho$ of $A$ is obtained by substituting $g_i$ by $x_i$ in the Cayley table for $i=1,\ldots,n$.

 \begin{example} Consider the Klein group $\mathcal K_4=\mathbb Z_2 \times \mathbb Z_2=\{e,\alpha, \beta, \alpha\beta \}$, where $e$ is the neutral element, $\alpha^2=\beta^2=1$, and $\alpha \beta =\beta \alpha$.
 Let $a,b,c,d\in\mathbb F$, then the matrix associated to $f=a e + b \alpha+ c \beta + d \alpha \beta\in\FF[\K_4]$ in the right regular representation $\rho$ of $\FF[\K_4]$ is